Tuesday, August 10, 2010

 DAY 1

 Dissolve yeast in warm milk.
 Add to all other dough ingredients in mixing bowl.
-Mix together for 1 - 2 min. by hand or with mixer at low speed, until ingredients come together.
-Let dough rest for 5 min.
+Mix for 1 - 2 minutes by hand or with mixer at low speed, until all flour is hydrated and ingredients come together.
+Let dough rest for 5 minutes.

-Knead dough for 2 min. at medium-low speed, adjusting with some water as needed, dough should be smoother but still sticky.
-Continue kneading for another 4 min., the last 20 sec. at medium-high speed (or more vigorously by hand).
+Knead dough for 2 minutes at medium-low speed, adjusting with a bit of water as needed, dough should be smoother but still sticky.
+Continue kneading for another 4 minutes.
 Dough should be still somewhat sticky.
-Prepare clean, lightly oiled bowl.
+Prepare a clean, lightly oiled bowl.

 DAY 2

-With scissors, make 8 incisions around rim of each bread (see photo).
-Then, with small round cookie cutter, press down in the middle to create flower like shape.
-Spray lightly with oil, cover and proof for 30 - 45 min., or until breads grew to 1 1/2 times their original size.
+Using scissors, make 8 incisions around rim of each bread (see photo).
+Then, with a small round cookie cutter, press down in the middle to create the flower shape (the breads will spread and flatten a bit).
+Spray lightly with oil, cover, and proof for 30 - 45 minutes, or until they have grown 1 1/2 times their original size (finger poke test.)

 4 comments: